flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 #### Example manifest

-This assumes that upstream brings appdata, icons and desktop files and installs them via their post build install.
+This assumes that upstream brings MetaInfo, icons and desktop files and installs them via their post build install.
 In this case we're using `meson` as the buildsystem.

 <Tabs groupId="manifest-language" defaultValue="json" queryString>
   <TabItem value="json" label="json" default>